GravityKit/GravityView/readme.txt

     - Go to the WordPress sidebar and check out the GravityKit menu!
     - We have automatically migrated your existing licenses and settings, which were previously entered in the Views→Settings page
     - Request support using the "Grant Support Access" menu item
+* Added: Support for defining `alt` text in File Upload fields
+* Added: "Pre-Filter Choices" Search Bar setting will only display choices that exist in submitted entries ([learn more about Pre-Filter Choices](https://docs.gravitykit.com/article/701-s))
+* Improved: When creating a new View, it is now possible to install a View type (if included in the license) straight from the View editor
+* Improved: Reduce the number of queries when displaying a View
+* Fixed: Merge Tags were not processed inside Custom Content fields when using the [`[gventry]` edit mode](https://docs.gravitykit.com/article/463-gventry-shortcode)
+* Fixed: Gravity Forms poll results was not being refreshed after editing a Poll field in GravityView Edit Entry
+* Fixed: Survey field "Rating" stars were not displaying properly in the frontend
 * Fixed: JavaScript error when creating a new View
 * Fixed: JavaScript error when opening field settings in a new View
 * Fixed: Merge Tag picker not initializing when changing View type for an existing View